Samamababar1/Samamababar1/README.md

 # Welcome to My GitHub Profile 👋

 ## About Me
-I am Samama Babar(https://github.com/Samamababar1), a passionate individual dedicated to the world of technology and Web Development.
+I am Samama Babar(https://github.com/Samamababar1), a passionate individual dedicated to the world of technology and web development.

 ## Interests
 - User Interface (UI)